The High Scardus Trail in Albania is a wild alternative to the well-trodden Peaks of the Balkans Trail. Here’s all you need to know

 Access: I flew to Tirana in Albania from London with Ryanair but there are several carriers available.
 Book via Skyscanner for the best prices.

 Sim card: We recommend getting a Holafly eSIM for Albania so you can stay connected to the internet on your trip.
-We can offer our readers 5% off Holafly purchases.
+We can offer our readers 5% off all Holafly purchases.
 Simply use the code ATLASANDBOOTS at checkout.